aineko-dev/aineko/docs/quickstart.md

 ### Create a template pipeline with the CLI

 You will see the following prompts as `aineko` tries to create a project directory containing the boilerplate you need for a pipeline.
-Feel free to use the defaults suggested!
+Feel free to use the defaults suggested.

 :
     ```